alxp12/golangcode-site/content/posts/2018-07-06-creating-temp-files.md

   - unix
 ---

-We as programmers often use temporary files and this example shows how we can create and write to one.
-We used the `ioutil` package which has functions for just this.
+We programmers often use temporary files and this example shows how we can create and write to one.
+We used the [`ioutil`](https://golang.org/pkg/io/ioutil/#TempFile) package which has functions for just this.

 The `TempFile()` accepts a folder and a prefix.
 As the folder we get the os' temp directory (which would be /tmp on unix systems) and for the prefix we use a string, but if we don't want one, we just pass an empty string.